Juned1306/code-inspector/README.md

 - Inspect and review source code for **errors**, **best practices**, and **performance improvements**.
 - Provides **corrected code**, **error highlights**, and **suggestions**.
 - Maintains **history of code inspections** (coming soon in next updates).
 - **Frontend** with live code editor, syntax highlighting, and dark/light theme.
-- **Copy-corrected code** functionality with a single click.
 - **Backend** powered by **Gemini AI** for accurate code analysis.
 - Fully documented APIs with **Swagger/OpenAPI**.